Ryan-Ouyang/crybl/README.md

 # CRYBL
+Crybl was designed as a unified platform for investors to manage, trade, and analyze their crypto-currency investments.
+It unifies various sources of information into one easily-accessible platform.

 ## Inspiration
 The idea stemmed from the conspicuous lack of beautiful, easy to use, web-based portfolio managers available to cryptocurrency investors.
 We realized, however, that such a platform could be so much more.
 With CRYBL, we introduce smart contracts to provide a gamified investing experience.